neljson/Turtle-Trivia/README.md

 ## How to Run

 First start the server then run the client.
-If you run the client without any command-line arguments, it will default to connecting to localhost on port 12345.
-However, it is recommended to run the client and server by specifying a host and port number:
+If you run the client without any command-line arguments, it will default to connecting to `localhost` on `port 12345`.
+However, you may also choose to run the client and server by specifying a host and port number:

 ```sh